neo4j/neo4j-graphrag-python/README.md

 ## Examples

-While the library have more retrievers than shown here, the following examples should be able to get you started.
+While the library has more retrievers than shown here, the following examples should be able to get you started.

 ### Performing a simple similarity search